lemonarc/francis-terry/_posts/2021-01-10-blog-proportions-in-architecture-and-music.md

 	</li>
 </ul>

-Architects for millennia have sort to find rules to determine the proportions of every aspect of a building.
+Architects for millennia have sought to find rules to determine the proportions of every aspect of a building.
 A window, for example, can look too narrow and thin or conversely it can look squat and fat.
 How can we work out the right proportions?
 Is there a ratio of height to width which is perfect?
 Many architects throughout time have felt there are mathematical formulae to achieve the right proportions.
 This was a particular interest of Renaissance theorists including the Florentine architect Alberti (1404-72) who saw an equivalence between musical and architectural proportions.

 *"I am every day more and more convinced of the truth of Pythagoras's saying, that nature is sure to act consistently and with constant analogy in all her operations: from whence I conclude, that the same numbers, by means of which the agreement of sound affects our ears with delight, are the very same which please our eyes and our minds."*